fabianjkrueger/heart_failure_prediction/docs/journal.md

 Main onjective right now: Frame the plan.
 I need to find an interesting research question or project idea to solve and with it a data set allowing to do so.
 I could also go the other way round and look for data sets, then see what I can do with them.
 I want to do data cleaning, visualisations and finally some predictive modelling using Scikit-learn.

 ## Data Acquisition
 I decided to use Kaggle's API via the command line to download the data instead of the GUI on its website.
-This saves several steps of moving files and allows for great potential of automation (for example in future projects).
-I wrote a small notebook downloading a stroke prediction data set.
-Whether it is going to be this data set I use or another one still remains to be decided.
+This saves several steps of moving files and allows for great potential of automation (for example in future proj

+Jan 12, 2024: After focusing on other projects, I picked up work on this again today.
+I selected a data set about heart failure and adapted the data acquisition notebook and framed the idea.
+Since there has been a break now, I also include the date.
+I can still remove it from this journal.
+Anyway, the data is now downloaded and the decision about the specific data set, projects objective and scope has finally been made.